 Caves look especially beautiful during the rainy season when the river has water and the forest is lush green, during the ascent to caves one meets many springs.
 But the heavy rainfall characteristic for this district creates problems as well – it has helped to speed up natural processes to destroy the caves and it hinders access to caves.

 The fragile sandstone has caused disruption of caves and loss of unique art values.
 A heavy layer of claystone lies over the sandstone and moisture filtering through the rocks together with the heavy burden on the ceiling has caused the collapse of caves.
 Additional factor facilitating the destruction of caves was the removal of trees and shrubs covering the slope in the 1950s.

 There is little known about the history of Bagh Caves.

-According to legend these caves were established by Buddhist monk Dataka.
-Earlier it was considered that caves were shaped in the 7th century AD, but find of inscription in Cave 2 changed these views and now it is considered that caves were carved in the late 4th century – 6th century AD.
+According to legend, these caves were established by Buddhist monk Dataka.
+Earlier it was considered that caves were shaped in the 7th century AD, but find of an inscription in Cave 2 changed these views and now it is considered that caves were carved in the late 4th century – 6th century AD.

 It is believed that with the decline of the impact of Buddhism around the 10th century AD the caves were abandoned and, according to legends, even tigers lived here.
-Thus among the locals they became known as Tiger (Bagh) Caves.
+Thus among the locals, they became known as Tiger (Bagh) Caves.
 Caves contained also a bat colony – as they were damaging the remnants of murals, this colony was removed.

-In 1982 there were reconstructed and reinforced the remaining paintings – plaster was carefully removed and replaced into nearby Archaeological Museum of Gwalior.
+In 1982 there were reconstructed and reinforced the remaining paintings – plaster was carefully removed and replaced in the nearby Archaeological Museum of Gwalior.
 The bridge over Bahgini was built to ease the year-round access to caves.
 The only values remaining inside the caves are numerous statues and reliefs of Buddha and Bodhisattvas as well as other carvings.

 Description of caves